Charlize Theron: Activism

 In March 2014, CTAOP was among the charities that benefited from the annual Fame and Philanthropy fundraising event on the night of the 86th Academy Awards.
 Theron was an honoured guest along with Halle Berry and keynote speaker James Cameron.

 In 2015, Theron signed an open letter which One Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.
 In August 2017, she visited South Africa with Trevor Noah and made a donation to the South African charity Life Choices.
 In 2018, she gave a speech about AIDS prevention at the 22nd International AIDS Conference in Amsterdam, organized by the International AIDS Society.
+In June 2019, Theron participated in the LA Pride in West Hollywood, California, marching in support of LGBTQ+ rights during Pride Month.

 On 22 June 2022, it was announced that Theron and Sheryl Lee Ralph would receive the Elizabeth Taylor Commitment to End AIDS Award for their commitment to raising awareness of HIV at the Elizabeth Taylor Ball to End AIDS fundraising gala.
+She participated in the 2026 Winter Olympics opening ceremony, held at San Siro stadium in Milan, where she delivered a message of peace and unity, speaking against war and emphasizing harmony and global solidarity.

 Endorsements

 Having signed a deal with John Galliano in 2004, Theron replaced Estonian model Tiiu Kuik as the spokeswoman in the J'Adore advertisements by Christian Dior.
-In June 2024, Dior announced Theron will no longer be the face of J'Adore and be replaced by Barbadian singer and businesswoman Rihanna.
-In 2018, she appeared in a new advertisement for Dior J'adore.
+In June 2024, Dior announced Theron would no longer be the face of J'Adore and would be replaced by Barbadian singer and businesswoman Rihanna.
 From October 2005 to December 2006, Theron earned US$3 million for the use of her image in a worldwide print media advertising campaign for Raymond Weil watches.
 In February 2006, she and her production company were sued by Weil for breach of contract.
 The lawsuit was settled on 4 November 2008.
 In 2018, Theron joined Brad Pitt, Daniel Wu and Adam Driver as brand ambassadors for Breitling, dubbed the Breitling Cinema Squad.